Public administration, higher education institutions, research and the media

 The Foreign Ministry funds cooperation carried out by central government bodies through the so-called Institutional Cooperation Instrument (ICI).
 ICI funding may be used for projects supporting various kinds of skills and expertise.

 The ICI instrument also opens up opportunities for young Finnish professionals to participate in development cooperation activities.
 The instrument is a good example of how development cooperation strengthens stakeholders’ competencies in both partner countries and Finland.

 The Finnish Meteorological Institute is one of the organisations implementing ICI projects.
-Read about the experiences of experts representing the Finnish Meteorological Institute from the Institute’s blog Meteorologiaa maailmalla (in Finnish).
+Read about the experiences of experts representing the Finnish Meteorological Institute from the Institute’s blog Meteorologiaa maailmalla (in Finnish)(Link to another website.).

-Detailed information about the application of funding for ICI projects can be found here.
+Detailed information about the application of funding for ICI projects.

 Cooperation between Finnish higher education institutions and those in developing countries supports learning from each other

 Finland supports cooperation between higher education institutions (HEIs) in Finland and the partner countries to improve skills and knowledge in Finland and the partner countries.
 The cooperation is based on needs identified by the HEI in the partner country and on the principles of reciprocal learning and equal partnership.
 The partner HEIs commit themselves to implementing the projects and invest their own resources in them.

 The programme supporting collaborative projects between higher education institutions is called HEI ICI.
 It is an acronym formed from the initials of the name of the programme, Higher Education Institutions Institutional Cooperation Instrument.
 The objective is to strengthen the provision of higher education in developing countries.

 The projects aim to develop the HEIs’ expertise in their educational fields, methodologies, pedagogy and administration.
 At least two higher education institutions must take part in a project, one of them located in Finland, one in a developing country.